thiago-preira/UCDPA_ThiagoPereira/README.md

 ## Introduction
 [The National Centers for Environment Information](https://www.ncei.noaa.gov) maintains one of the most significant archives on Earth, managing more than 30 petabytes of data and information that spans the entire spectrum of Earth’s environmental systems and cycles with comprehensive oceanic, atmospheric, and geophysical data.

-The [Storm Events Database](https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=gov.noaa.ncdc:C00773) is an integrated database of severe weather events across the United States from 1950 to this year, with information about a storm event's location, azimuth, distance, impact, and severity, including the cost of damages to property and crops, loss of life, injuries, property damage, disruption to commerce, etc.
+The [Storm Events Database](https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=gov.noaa.ncdc:C00773) is an integrated database of severe weather events across the United States from 1950 to this year, with information about the occurrence of storms and other significant weather phenomena having sufficient intensity to cause loss of life, injuries, significant property damage, disruption to commerce.

 This dataset allows identify the most severe storms and damage caused by them, as define correlations between the features that compose the dataset.